dgwalters-1974/portfolio/README.md

   <img align="left" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/fastapi/fastapi-original.svg"/>
 <br />
 <br />
 A smaller version of the BERT model was fine tuned on a dataset of tweets and labels.
 Huggingface's libraries were used for tokenization and pre-processing.
-The model was trained for 5 epochs and then saved and uploaded to an AWS S3 bucket and then made available with FastAPI. (see TWEET-CLASSIFICATION-APP repo for deployment via a Streamlit app).
+The model was trained for 5 epochs and then saved and uploaded to an AWS S3 bucket and made available with FastAPI.

 ## [deployment](https://github.com/dgwalters-1974/TWEET-CLASSIFICATION-APP)<br />
   <img align="left" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/vscode/vscode-original.svg"/>